-Release notes are the primary product documentation a user will see when updating the library.
+Release notes are the primary product documentation a user sees when updating the library.
 Therefore, we must take care to ensure the quality of release notes.

 A release note entry should be included for every pull request that changes how a user interacts with the library.